Fun Activities to Teach Students Thankfulness

-With Thanksgiving right around the corner, you may be taking this time to prepare the house for guests, donate to your local food pantry, or nail down that perfect cranberry sauce recipe.
+With the holidays right around the corner, you may be taking this time to prepare the house for guests, donate to your local food pantry, or nail down that perfect cranberry sauce recipe.

 You also might consider revisiting the topic of thankfulness with your family.
-After all, experts have found that grateful children consistently reap the benefits.
-They report:
+According to the Washington Post, children who feel grateful consistently reap the following benefits: